Is penile cancer the worst diagnosis a man can get?

 Treatment Options

-Strategies for treating penile cancer vary based on the stage of disease.
+Strategies for treating penile cancer vary based on the stage of the disease.
 In the standard of care line of treatment, surgery is the primary strategy used.
 In some cases, radiation therapy may be recommended, either instead of or in addition to surgery.
 Other local treatments, like circumcision, can also be used for early-stage penile cancer.
 Chemotherapy is an option for larger tumors or if the cancer has metastasized.

 For more information on penile cancer, treatment options, and holistic cancer care with Causenta, schedule your complimentary 30-minute consultation today.